-The aim of Physical Education at Year 9 level is to refine their sport specific skills by engaging with a variety of sports and activities.
+The aim of Physical Education at Year 9 level is to refine student's sport specific skills by engaging with a variety of sports and activities.
 Students will continue to participate in SEPEP programs for each sport with further opportunities to develop their leadership skills.

 - Train to Perform (Fitness Testing)

 - Athletics

-- AFL
+- AFI

 - Basketball

 - Volleyball

 - Netball

 - Recreational Games

 - Soccer

 - Minor Games